-This site will allow for the exploration of the contours of Martha Washington’s life while also providing a window on women’s lives during the 18th century.
+Visitors to this site can explore the contours of Martha Washington’s life while also gaining insight into women’s lives during the 18th century.

 The Bracero History Archive collects and makes available the oral histories and artifacts pertaining to the Bracero program, a guest worker initiative that spanned the years 1942-1964.

 This archive collects, preserves, and presents the history of the September 11, 2001 attacks in New York, Virginia, and Pennsylvania.